mforhan/AppFirst/README.md

 # AppFirst Object Library
-Python library that I use with AppFirst's afapi library to access data as objects and performa common operations.
+Python library that I use with AppFirst's afapi library to access data as objects and perform common operations.
 [Note: At this time I load this object file through the python shell, I hope to change it into a pip module soon]

 ## Server object